HaasFynn/Shares_inc-Trading-App/README.md

 Building System Gradle and Hibernate for my Database connection.

 The branching/commiting may be a bit wrong.
-Reason for that is that i had problems with certain changes and manual rebaseing.
+Reason for that is that i had problems with certain changes and manual rebasing.
 This Issues occures mostly while visualizing my project with javaFX**.

 ## **Current:**
 Visualization with JavaFX